 The wheeled bin service costs £44 per year with a one off charge of £2.95 to deliver the bin.

-You pay for an annual subscription to the service which is renewed every June.
-If you join part way through the year, you pay for the remaining months on a pro-rata basis (please see Garden waste staggered charges document on the left hand side of this page).
-To sign up, please contact Council Connect (01225 39 40 41).
+You pay an annual charge to use the service, which is renewed every June.
+If you join part way through the year, you pay for the remaining months on a pro-rata basis (please see our Garden Waste Charges page or the PDF document on the left hand side of this page).

 When it’s time to renew you will be sent a renewal notice through the post with your garden waste reference number.
 You can use this to renew on line by going to Pay for it.
 You will then be sent a sticker to display on your bin to show that you have paid.